Ye-Blip/SDR-Net/README.md

 ## Note

-Our pre-trained weights will be uploaded after the paper is accepted.
+Our pre-trained weights will be uploaded after the paper is accepted.This code is directly related to the manuscript submitted to The Visual Computer.